ODickson/RNA_seq_portfolio_project/README.md

   - 30% were responders to the treatment

 ## What research questions:
-1. Is there any differentially expressed genes or pathways between the responders and non responders?
+1. Are any differentially expressed genes or pathways between the responders and non-responders?
-2. Is there any differentially expressed genes or pathways between before treatement and after treatment for those that respond?
+2. Are there any differentially expressed genes or pathways between treatment before and after treatment for those who respond?
 3. Given 1. or 2.
-Can a ML classifier be created?
+Can an ML classifier be created?

 ## RNA seq Workflow
 ![rnaseq_workflow](https://user-images.githubusercontent.com/59836053/188562342-930d3864-1345-439f-b895-8443a6ce268e.jpg)